-Short-term Student visas (STS) allow students to come and study in the UK for a course of six months' duration.
-You cannot apply for a Short-term study visa from inside the UK.
+Short-term student visas (STS) allow students to come and study in the UK for a course of up to six months.
+You cannot apply for a short-term student visa from inside the UK.

 Study at the University of Westminster